How to register with the CAK

 Is your retirement or emigration date in the future?
 Then you can already register, but only if that date is no more than 5 months in the future.

 Would you rather fill out a paper form with a pen?
-Download the Application for a document S1/121 (pdf, 555 kB).
+Download the form Applying for CAK insurance abroad (pdf, 126 kB).
 Please note: You will not be asked any control questions.

 What can I expect after this?